 “Canada could not have been defended without the dedication of all the forces united against American invasion and our government is pleased to commemorate Tecumseh, whose legendary role in the War of 1812 is a testament to the bravery and the loyalty of all First Nations and Métis people involved in that historic conflict,” said Jeff Watson, member of parliament for Essex, Ont.

 The War of 1812 was a catalyst for Canadian Confederation – both defining moments in Canada’s history – and saw British regular forces, English and French-speaking militia as well as First Nations and Métis allies join together to defend the country’s borders from encroaching U.S. influences.

 Without their courage and sacrifice, said Ian Bennett, former president and CEO of the Mint, Canada as we know it would not exist.

-“The Royal Canadian Mint is committed to preserving memories of the people, places and events which tell the story of the Canadian experience and the remembrance of the heroes of the War of 1812, including Tecumseh, is a unique way to celebrate our proud values,” said Bennett.
+“The Royal Canadian Mint is committed to preserving memories of the people, places and events which tell the story of the Canadian experience and the remembrance of the heroes of the War of 1812, including Tecumseh, is a unique way to celebrate our proud values.”

 Tecumseh ultimately died in 1813 during the Battle of the Thames in Chatham, Ont.